top of page

 Yet two meta-analyses suggest that in secondary education problem-solving-before-instruction was more beneficial than the reverse for conceptual knowledge (not procedural knowledge) (Chen and Kalyuga 2019; Sinha and Kapur 2021).
 Variation theory also predicts it (Marton 2014).

-Interestingly, the area that researches this—often called productive failure—is part of cognitive science, but, in my interpretation, was not selected to be part of the EduCogSci rule set.
+Interestingly, the area that researches this—often called productive failure—is part of cognitive science (applied to learning), but doesn't appear to have been selected as part of the EduCogSci rule set, despite the evidence in its favour.

 Chen and Kalyuga are, in fact, close collaborators of Sweller and his work on cognitive load theory.
 They admitted in the paper their surprise at the findings, considering their understanding of cognitive load.
 They called it a contradiction.
 In other words, according to their rule set of viable moves—hypotheses made from their readings of cognitive load theory—the results weren't supposed to happen.